 - - identification details for the appointed authorized representative of the Turkish branch;

 - - a copy of the parent company’s memorandum and articles of association;

 - - a power of attorney that empowers the appointed representative to take any legal action in Turkey on behalf of the branch.

 All the documents must be submitted in Turkish as certified and legalized translations.
 After the application is submitted to the Ministry, the company must also submit the necessary documents to the Trade Registry Office

 .
 They include: the permit to open the branch

 obtained from the Ministry of Industry and Trade, a special application form, notarized and legalized copies of the power of attorney for the branch representative and other letters and declaration forms.

-Opening sub-branches in Turkey
+Opening sub-branches in Turkey in 2021

 It is possible for a foreign company to set up more than one branch in Turkey